 Prediabetes usually has no symptoms.
 It’s a good idea to talk to your doctor about prediabetes if you have any of the following:

 - HBP or cholesterol

-Remember, UPMC Health Plan offers members health coaching at no cost.
+Remember, UPMC Health Plan offers members Prescription for Wellness health coaching at no cost.
 Health coaches can help you set and reach health goals that can help you reduce your risk.